 WARNING: Use only a previously fired hydrostatic inflator to perform this test.
 DO NOT test with a fully armed hydrostatic inflator as double inflation may occur, possibly resulting in cell damage.

 “Cell damage.”
 That is code for “explode”.
 Don’t explode your safety gear.

 Your PFD should have your name on it.
 They don’t need to be able to read it from a rescue craft.
 I wrote mine on the white tags on the back in permanent marker.

 Universal Crotch Strap, exceeds ORC Specifications.
 These are not a part of your sailing harness and don’t need to support 4500lbs.
 They are just to hold the PFD down so you float higher in the water.

 Your Mustang survival PFD has one.
 If you don’t have a mustang survival PFD check and see if one is built-in to your PFD.
-Or just buy an extra loud whistle, like the JetScream, and put it in your PFD’s pocket.
+Or just buy an extra loud whistle, such as this Plastismo emergency whistle, and put it in your PFD’s pocket.

 Waterproof PFD Light: